-In a small number of people, a snake bite can trigger a severe allergic reaction, known as anaphylaxis or anaphylactic shock.
+In a small number of people, a snake bite can trigger a severe reaction, known as anaphylaxis or anaphylactic shock.
 This can occur immediately after a bite or several hours later.

 Anaphylaxis should always be treated as a medical emergency.
 Left untreated, anaphylaxis can be life threatening.

 - swollen face, lips, tongue and throat